God will destroy anyone who destroys this temple. For God’s temple is holy, and you are that temple.

 The current issue, of course, is over same-sex marriage, even though currently we have no openly gay couples as members of any of our congregations.
 But at least one church has stated it would be open to receive such, and Eastern Mennonite University, a part of MCUSA, is currently debating the question.

-Of course, at worst, no more than 3-5% of our members (estimated percentage of people who are gay or lesbian) would ever even think of choosing such a partnership.
+Of course, at most, only a small percentage of our members (the percentage of people who are gay or lesbian) would ever even think of choosing such a partnership.

 Nevertheless, these are the kinds of concerns the church must take seriously.
 But must we walk away from each other as soon as we even talk about controversial issues--like accepting divorced persons who have "married another", or blessing members choosing to "fare sumptuously every day" while billions are in want, or baptizing people who believe killing as a part of military service is OK?